hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 - Remove the `parseJSON()` method.
 Parsing the JSON data is now done by `LatestBidRequest`.

-Build and run, and pull-to-refresh to make sure the Activity screen still works.
+Build and run.
+Try a pull-to-refresh to make sure the Activity screen still works.

 ## PeriodicCheckForBids